Independence Day (Mexico): Recent exceptions

 The Grito is not always re-enacted at the National Palace; some years, it is performed in Dolores Hidalgo, Guanajuato, where it originally happened.
 This is especially common in the final year of a president's term.

 President Felipe Calderón made an exception by re-enacting the Grito in Dolores Hidalgo as part of the bicentennial celebrations on 16 September 2010, even though he had already done so the night before from the National Palace balcony to launch the celebrations.
 As a result, in 2012, Calderón's final year as president, he did not go to Dolores Hidalgo but gave the Grito from the National Palace balcony instead.
 President Enrique Peña Nieto did not perform the Grito in Dolores Hidalgo in his six years as president, becoming the fourth president to break the tradition.

 Many presidents add their "personal touch" to the Grito, and this can be controversial.
 President Vicente Fox frequently took liberties with it, adding and removing items, addressing Mexicans of both genders, and wishing long life to "our agreements" in 2001.
-Peña Nieto gave "vivas" to victims of recent earthquakes in 2017.
+Peña Nieto gave "vivas" to victims of earthquakes in 2017.

 During Peña Nieto's presidency, the Grito became an occasion for political protest against him and his Institutional Revolutionary Party (PRI).
 On 15 September 2016, thousands of citizens marched, yelled, and carried signs.
 They tried to enter the Zócalo during the Grito but were blocked by a wall of soldiers.
 News outlets within Mexico failed to acknowledge the protest.
 The event was well-attended, but opponents charged that the PRI brought acarreados (poor people or hand-picked party members) as a fake show of support.

 The Grito was also disrupted in 2006 by a demonstration called the plantón.
 Crowds loyal to losing candidate Andrés Manuel López Obrador protested alleged irregularities in the just-concluded general election, and the Grito could not be delivered at the Zócalo but was spoken at the National Palace.
 López Obrador won the presidency in 2018.

 In 2020, the COVID-19 pandemic caused the Grito to be done remotely.